Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 2. Amazon

 Amazon is one of the largest E-commerce shops in the world, with its own technology and custom systems in place for moving a customer through the sales journey.
-Its customer journey map is one of the most complex around and would take most people days to read through and understand.
+Its customer journey map is one of the most complex around and would take most people days to read through and understand each customer journey stage.

 Amazon Customer Journey Map